 Overseeding gives your lawn a huge boost.
 If done right, it can make your grass thicker and give you a green lawn through winter.
 But how do you do it right?
-Just follow the advice in this complete guide on how to overseed a lawn.
+Just follow the advice in this complete guide on how to overseed a lawn in eight simple steps.

-Overseeding means spreading new grass seed over an existing lawn to fill in bare patches and make the grass thicker.
+Overseeding a lawn means spreading new grass seed over an existing lawn to fill in bare patches and make the grass thicker.

-Don’t confuse overseeding with reseeding, which is when you pull up the grass and start a whole new lawn from scratch.
-For more information on reseeding, see our article on growing a new lawn from seed.
+Note: Don’t confuse overseeding with reseeding, which is when you pull up the grass and start a whole new lawn from scratch.
+For more information on reseeding, see our article on How to Plant Grass Seed in 6 Steps.

 How to Overseed an Existing Lawn in 8 Steps